 If you set up a default automatic mounter environment on a client, at system startup automount (or autofs) reads the /etc/config/automount.options file (or /etc/config/autofs.options file) for mount information.
 By default, the options file contains an entry for a special map called -hosts.
-The -hosts map tells the automatic mounter to read the hosts database from the Unified Naming Service database; see the nsswitch.conf(4) reference page) and use the server specified if the hosts database has a valid entry for that server.
-When using the -hosts map, when a client accesses a server, the automatic mounter gets the exports list from the server and mounts all directories exported by that server. automount uses /tmp_mnt/hosts as the mount point, and autofs uses /hosts.
+The -hosts map tells the automatic mounter to read the hosts database (/etc/hosts, NIS and/or DNS (BIND); see the resolver(4) reference page) and use the server specified if the hosts database has a valid entry for that server.
+When using the

+-hosts map, when a client accesses a server, the automatic mounter gets the exports list from the server and mounts all directories exported by that server. automount uses /tmp_mnt/hosts as the mount point, and autofs uses /hosts.